sebi-85/apyt/doc/source/installation.rst

 Installation instructions
 =========================

-The simplest way to install the |apyt| is using the official PyPI repository:
+The simplest way to install the |apyt| is via the official PyPI repository:

 .. code-block:: bash

     pip3 install apyt

-This command will also install all required dependencies.
+This command automatically installs all required dependencies.
+After installation, you can verify the setup and test the package using the included example dataset by following the :doc:`example usage <example>` section.

 .. note::